 “We created (the journal) to share with the world,” Hunter said.
 “We really want to expand out to all the young people around the world who are youth representatives.”

-Kyra Szabo, ‘25, Youth Representative for the American Association of University Women, said she has been involved with the NGO for over two years.
+Kyra Szabo, ‘25, Youth Representative for the American Association of University Women, said she’s been involved with the NGO for over two years.

-Szabo said the organization aims to fight for women’s equity, and they encourage women to become more involved in STEM and financial literacy.
+Szabo said the organization fights for women’s equity, and they encourage women to become more involved in STEM and financial literacy.

-“It is exciting to be able to work for an organization that I’m passionate about, and also to be able to get youth voices out there and make an impact,” Szabo said.
+“It’s exciting to be able to work for an organization that I’m passionate about and also to be able to get youth voices out there and make an impact,” Szabo said.

 Jennifer Maxwell, left, the Program Manager at the Iacocca Institute, and Anastassiya Perevezemtseva, middle, the Assistant Director of the Iaccoca International Internship Program, talk to the Lehigh community and others, during the UN anniversary event on Oct.
 24, at the Business Innovation Building.
 Maxwell and Perevezemtseva talk about the different programs the Iaccoca Institute offers and opportunities to get involved.
 (Bukky Omole/B&W Staff)

-“I think Lehigh students should absolutely take advantage of the Lehigh-UN partnership while being on this campus, because it is such a unique opportunity,” Haddon said.
+“I think Lehigh students should absolutely take advantage of the Lehigh/UN partnership while being on this campus because it’s such a unique opportunity,” Haddon said.

 “Today we have alums coming back who were with us on the day that we got our UN accreditation.
 This (event) is both a look back and look forward,” Hunter said.
 “It might sound strange to say, but we have only begun.”